 Google has said it uses more than 200 factors in its organic search rankings, and while it doesn’t publicly reveal exactly which factors it uses to rank website content in searches or how important each ranking factor is, it has released enough information to enable SEO experts to determine which factor is most important.
 That factor is content.

 When you want your website to appear high in Google’s search rankings, the single most important thing you can do for search engine optimization is create unique, compelling, high-quality content that is well-structured, easy to consume, and provides an excellent user experience.

 To meet Google’s standards for website content, your content must be well-written, timely, substantive, and provide valuable information to the target audience you have identified using keyword research and other methods.

 Google’s Webmaster Trends Analyst John Mueller has even gone on record to say the best way to solve ranking problems—even if they are caused by non-content-related factors—is simply to make your content better.
-(An important note: if the content on your site needs work, Mueller recommends improving the content rather than deleting it.)

 For more on how to write quality content, see our blog post How to Write Website Content That Ranks, According to Google.

 Content is the overarching factor, but it includes several sub-factors.

 While E-A-T is not a specific ranking factor, it is a way of measuring the trustworthiness and quality of website content.
 The best way to improve E-A-T on your website is to ensure it offers consistently excellent, authoritative, and factually accurate content.

 Making sure your content is aligned with your customers’ search intent shows that you understand your audience and are giving them what they want.
 That means looking deeper into the search terms they use to uncover what they’re really asking and use your content to provide the answers.